 Botanical garden in Neohori

 On the western side of the lake, near Neohori, there is a beautiful botanical garden.
-On its 10 hectares you’ll receive tons of information about the surrounding ecosystem and about Greece’s vegetation.
+Over its 10 hectares lies a compelling journey not only around this particular ecosystem but also the flora of Greece as a whole.

 Villages near the lake

-It’s worth taking a stroll in the lake’s nearby villages: Fylakti, with its lovely town square is perfect in the summer, Lambero, Kryoneri (and its pretty Ai-Giorgis chapel) and Kastania, nestled between the firs.
+It’s worth taking a stroll in the lake’s nearby villages: Fylakti, with its lovely town square, is perfect in the summer.
+Lambero, Kryoneri (with its pretty Ai-Giorgis chapel) and Kastania await nestled amongst the firs.